Explaining Ireland's most famous toast, "Sláinte", just in time for New Year's Eve!

-St. Patrick's Day is just days away and you'll surely encounter to a few 'Sláinte' toasts soon enough, especially considering a reader poll found that it's the most used Irish expression in America.
+It's New Year's Eve tonight!
+You'll surely encounter a few 'Sláinte' toasts, especially considering a reader poll found that it's the most used Irish expression in America.

 But do you know what sláinte means?